markgw/pimlico/docs/setup_guide.rst

 Doing something more interesting: POS tagging
 ---------------------------------------------
 Many NLP tools rely on part-of-speech (POS) tagging.
-Again, we use OpenNLP to do this, and a standard Pimlico module wraps the OpenNLP tool.
+Again, we use OpenNLP, and a standard Pimlico module wraps the OpenNLP tool.

     [pos-tag]